vul-yourself-together/vul-yourself-together.github.io/_posts/2022-10-11-introduction.md

 ## Introduction

-        This is a blog that will record my thoughts on an upcoming Dungeon Crawl Classics (DCC) tabletop role-playing game (TTRPG) sandbox-style megadungeon campaign set in the setting illustrated in <a href="https://ardenvul.com/">The Halls of Arden Vul</a>, published by Expeditious Retreat Press.
+        <p>This is a blog that will record my thoughts on an upcoming Dungeon Crawl Classics (DCC)
+    tabletop role-playing game (TTRPG) sandbox-style megadungeon campaign set in the setting illustrated in <a href="https://ardenvul.com/">The Halls of Arden Vul</a>, published by Expeditious Retreat Press.